-Only one team per university will be admitted to participate in the Competition.
+Only one team per university can be admitted to participate in the Competition.
 The team must be a minimum of two students and a maximum of four.
 Each team can be accompanied by one or two coaches—although it is not mandatory to have a coach.

-Please note that pursuant to the Rules, students who have already participated in the ICC Mediation Competition are prohibited to compete for a second time.
+Two universities may apply together to create one joint team to participate in the Competition.
+Please note that pursuant to the Rules, students who have already participated in the ICC Mediation Competition are prohibited from competing for a second time.

 The registration fee per team is calculated according to the number of team members.

 |Free of charge|